MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

  	![Picture 12](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image1.png)

-1. In the Microsoft Edge browser window, navigate to **https://powerbi.microsoft.com**.
+2. In the Microsoft Edge browser window, navigate to **https://powerbi.microsoft.com**.

  	*Tip: You can also use the Power BI Service favorite on the Microsoft Edge favorites bar.*

-1. Click **Sign In** (located at the top-right corner).
+3. Click **Sign In** (located at the top-right corner).

  	![Picture 11](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image2.png)

-1. Enter the account details provided to you.

-1. If prompted to update the password, reenter the provided password, and then enter and confirm a new password.

- 	*Important: Be sure to record your new password.*

-1. Complete the sign in process.
+4. Complete the sign in process.

-1. If prompted by Microsoft Edge to stay signed in, click **Yes**.
+5. If prompted by Microsoft Edge to stay signed in, click **Yes**.

-1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.
+6. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.

  	![Picture 22](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image3.png)

-1. Leave the Microsoft Edge browser window open.
+7. Leave the Microsoft Edge browser window open.

 ### Task 2: Get started – Open report